In this piece · 23 sections+

 Only-for-fans

 Premise: WWII nurse time-travels to 1743 Scotland.
 Start: Season 1, Episode 1.
 Who'll love it: romance-forward viewers, people who want historical fiction with actual stakes, anyone who's read the books.
 Who'll bounce: if you can't commit to a show where the romance IS the plot, leave now.
-Time: 89 episodes × 60 min ≈ 89 hours.
+Time: 99 episodes × 60 min ≈ 99 hours.
 A real marriage.
-Status: final season on the way, so there's a finish line.
+Status: ended.
+The eighth and final season wrapped on Starz in May 2026, and earlier seasons continue their long, staggered march onto Netflix.
 It's exactly what it is and people who love it really love it.
 Everyone else, this is not the gateway.

 Shameless (2011, 11 seasons)